101companies/101repo/contributions/emfreflexive/README.md

-# Intent
-Reflexive Implementation of the Transformation with EMF

-For more information visit the [101companies wiki](http://www.101companies.org).
+See the [101companies wiki](http://www.101companies.org) for further information.